20 Things Millennials Have Been Killing Off in the Last Decade

 Without mayo, how can we have tuna salad?
 And without American cheese, how can we have tuna melts?
 Oh, wait: canned tuna itself is another food millennials are turning their back on, with sales dropping 42 percent over the last three decades.
 Why?
 It could be because for convenience-driven millennials, opening a can of tuna is too much work—and they might not even own a can opener, one exec from tuna company StarKist told the Wall Street Journal.
 In addition, fresh fish sales have increased, in keeping with the millennial trend of eating less processed food.
 These 11 seafood facts will change how you eat forever.

 One industry that may have successfully adapted after being “killed” by millennials is soap.
 The bar variety was considered icky, harsh on the skin, and less convenient than liquid options, and sales dropped 2.2 percent from 2014 to 2016.
 Now, though, “bar soap, previously killed by millennials, is actually making a resurgence,” Flehinger says.
 “They killed it originally because formulations hadn’t been changed for years, and millennials are very aware of using products that work best for their skin.
 Now though, soap companies have adapted with better and different formulations, and less of an environmental footprint—i.e., less plastic—than liquid soaps, so millennials are adapting and switching back.”
-Also, soap is one of the things that is being recycled more these days.

 Although older generations may view wine bottles with screw caps as lower quality, millennials don’t, according to a report in the Atlantic.
 And actually, the convenience of screw caps—and the lack of need for a corkscrew—may be a selling point for this wine-loving generation.
 In addition, a concern over cork spoiling issues (now mainly rectified by cork producers) may have been responsible for corks losing an estimated 40 percent drop of the wine closure market in the last generation.
 Yet millennials may find more to love about corks, including their sustainability: Only the bark of the cork tree is harvested, allowing the trees to flourish and provide environmental benefits.
 If you do drink corked wine, you’ll want to know how to open a wine bottle without a corkscrew.